 However, that is merely the poetry of the heated narrative – the prose, that’s the longer piece, entails a concise launching of our understanding to grasp the height of the provocations that have animated Nigerians into an act of justifiable civil madness.

 The Nigerian leadership could be likened in many ways to a story told of an emperor – one who saw a virulently disgruntled crowd trouping towards the gate of his palace, and instantly called for his robes in an attempt to ecstatically join what he saw as a great cause for merriment.
-He was already a stone-throw away from the gate when his servants raised cautions and told him to take a closer look.
-He did, and saw a people with nothing but dagger in their eyes.
-A people with thunderbolt in their voice.
+He was already a stone throw away from the gate when his servants raised caution and told him to take a closer look.
+He did, and saw a people with nothing but a dagger in their eyes.
+A people with a thunderbolt in their voice.
 A people maddened by their trauma and ready to give nothing but their defiant madness.

 The emperor had seen a mob but fancied a rejoicing.
 He had seen war but reached out for his robes for a thanksgiving carnival.
 In the case of the Nigerian leadership, they had mistaken a vengeful riot for a mere murmuring and sabre-rattling that would fizzle out-as usual-unaddressed.

 It’s clear that the fragrance that sweetens the belly of power in the country contains the follies of unruly tincture of disingenuousness, callousness, and irritant disdain for the yearnings of the masses; and then in reprisal – they were stirred to ACTION!